doc4d/4d-web-studio/docs/design-webforms/events/events.md

 To create navigation in your application, you can attach a navigation action to an event.
 That way, when the event triggers, it opens a webform in the current browser tab or in a new one.

 1. Select a component or a datasource and attach an event to it
-2. Select the webform to open when the event triggers
+2. Select the navigation action to perform when the event triggers
 3. Define if the webform opens in the current browser tab or a new one:

 ![search](img/navigation-event.png)